A woman relaxes on a barrier wall at the City Beach and Park along the shores of Lake Coeur d'alene, Idaho on a busy summer day.

 9. Lake Ontario, New York

 Lake Ontario is the smallest of the Great Lakes—but with a surface area of 7,300 square miles and 700-plus miles of shoreline, it offers plenty to see, do, and explore.
-At Fort Niagara State Park, visitors can go swimming, hiking, birding, and biking, all while soaking up the lake views.
-There are also plenty of stretches of sand along the water, including Durand Eastman Park, Ontario Beach Park, and Fair Haven Beach State Park.
+At Fort Niagara State Park, visitors can go swimming, hiking, birding and biking, all while soaking up the lake views.
+There are also plenty of stretches of sand along the water, including Durand Eastman Park, Ontario Beach Park and Fair Haven Beach State Park.
 Additionally, the lake’s microclimatic effects are ideal for grape growing, so winos should check out the Lake Ontario Wine Trail.

-Where to stay: Make Rochester your home base for exploring the region and check into Woodcliff Hotel & Spa, which offers elegant accommodations, a nine-hole golf course, a full-service spa, and two restaurants.
+Where to stay: Make Rochester your home base for exploring the region and check into Woodcliff Hotel & Spa, which offers elegant accommodations, a nine-hole golf course, a full-service spa and two restaurants.

 10. Lake Michigan, Illinois, Michigan, Indiana, Wisconsin

 As the second-largest of the Great Lakes, Lake Michigan offers spectacular scenery and around 1,000 miles of shoreline.
 In Chicago, you’ll find an incredible 18-mile lakefront trail and two-dozen-plus free beaches, including the dog-friendly Montrose Beach.
 Over in Michigan, you’ll find towing dunes at Sleeping Bear Dunes National Lakeshore, as well as quaint beach towns like Muskegon and Saugatuck.
 Lake Michigan also covers parts of Wisconsin and Indiana, and both states have beautiful stretches of sand.
-The latter is home to the almost-otherwordly Indiana Dunes National Park, where travelers can hike, bike, and admire dunes along 15 miles of shoreline.
+The latter is home to the almost otherworldly Indiana Dunes National Park, where travelers can hike, bike and admire dunes along 15 miles of shoreline.

 Where to stay: Since Lake Michigan is so expansive, you’ll find plenty of places to stay along the water.
-In Michigan, you can’t go wrong with Delamar Traverse City, which offers panoramic water views, sleek interiors, and, best of all, free breakfast.
+In Michigan, you can’t go wrong with Delamar Traverse City, which offers panoramic water views, sleek interiors and, best of all, free breakfast.
 For an additional cost, guests can take advantage of the on-site jet ski and kayak rentals or embark on a boat tour or catamaran cruise.

 Advertising